PolyhedralDev/Terra/.github/ISSUE_TEMPLATE/OTHER_ISSUES.md

 ---
-name: Bug Report
+name: "Other Issue"
-about: Use this template if your issue doesn't accurately fit into any of the other categories.
+about: "Use this template if your issue doesn't accurately fit into any of the other categories."
-title: ''
+title: ""
-labels: Type: Question, Status: Pending
+labels: "Type: Question, Status: Pending"
-assignees: ''
+assignees: ""

 ---